-Posted by Mama Kandy Kane on 5/29/2018 to Lighting
+Posted by Mama Kandy Kane on 5/29/2018 to LEDs

 When it comes to choosing lights for any holiday or event, why should you choose LED lights and what are the advantages?
-We actually see LED lights in a lot of different places all over that you wouldn't expect like restaurants, drive-thrus, city buildings, and all over places we don't even think of.
-Why do people choose LED's nowadays well they are cheaper to have on and have a longer lifespan.
+We see LED lights in a lot of different places all over that you wouldn't expect like restaurants, drive-thrus, city buildings, and all over places we don't even think of.
+Why do people choose LEDs nowadays well they are cheaper to have on and have a longer lifespan.

-LEDs Last Longer
+1. LED Lights Last Longer

-Easily the most significant advantage of LED's when compared to traditional lighting solutions is the long lifespan.
+Easily the most significant advantage of LEDs, when compared to traditional lighting solutions, is the long lifespan.
 The average LED lasts 50,000 operating hours to 100,000 operating hours or more.
 That is 2-4 times as long as most fluorescent, and even sodium vapor lights.
 It is more than 40 times as long as the average incandescent bulb.

-LEDs don't heat up.
+2. LEDs don't heat up.

 Safety is perhaps the most often overlooked advantage when it comes to LED lighting.
 The number one hazard when it comes to lighting is the emission of heat.
 LED's emit almost no forward heat while traditional bulbs like incandescent convert more than 90% of the total energy used to power them directly into heat.

-Efficient Lights Cut Costs
+3. Efficient Lights Cut Costs

 LED technology emits light for only 180 degrees.
 Every other type of light emits light 360 degrees around the source.
 360-degree emissions necessitate accessory devices to reflect and/or redirect the light.
 This drives up the costs for the system in general and inevitably results in losses meaning that the device is necessarily less efficient than it otherwise would be.

-Put them everywhere!
+4. Put them everywhere!

-Because LED's are so small they can be used in virtually any application you can think of.
+Because LEDs are so small they can be used in virtually any application you can think of.
 They can be combined in bunches for a traditional bulb, used in isolation as a small device light, or strung out in sequence in a linear fashion.
 Just about everything you can think of can be done with LEDs.

-No environmental impact
+5. No environmental impact

-LED's do not have the environmental issues common to traditional lighting solutions like fluorescent or mercury vapor lights.
+LED's do not have environmental issues common to traditional lighting solutions like fluorescent or mercury vapor lights.
 Both of these traditional solutions contain mercury internal to the bulb and thus require special handling at the end of the product’s useful lifespan.